 When Mechanical Engineering student John Storey Junior died in 1947, aged just 22, his family left a bequest to RMIT for the establishment of a scholarship.
 The memory of a great family and their contribution to RMIT lives on each year through scholarships and fellowships endowed in the Storey name.

-If you have planned a gift to RMIT, we encourage you to let us know.
-This will give us an opportunity to recognise your intentions during your lifetime, invite you to events and keep you informed about your areas of interest.
+If you have planned to leave a gift in your Will to RMIT, please let us know.
+This will give us an opportunity to recognise your generosity during your lifetime, invite you to events and keep you informed about your areas of interest.